 Peru was our first giant step outside the comfort zone.
 Had never been to South America, didn’t know the customs, the currency and barely the language.
 Had never been near this altitude.
 Plus we went alone.
 Permits for the Inca Trail Trek are only issued to licensed agencies, but we found a travel agent (Andina Travel) that was willing to take a group as small as 2 people.

 We flew to Lima and changed planes for Cusco.
 Made it to the hotel and despite our training and diamox, we had to stop half way up the first set of stairs to catch our breath.
 We had just flown from sea level to over 11,000 feet and we looked at each other wondering if we had gone too far outside our zone.
+Coca leaves were available in the lobby for making coca tea and freely sold in the stores.

 The next three days were for acclimatizing.
 On Monday we took a cab to the top of the hill and followed the trail back to town, stopping at several ruins along the way: Tambo Machay, Pucapucara, Qenko and Sacsayhuaman.
 No one knows how they cut the rocks so precisely or moved them.
-They are only ruins now as the spaniards have carted off any stones they could carry to build their houses and stores.
+They are only ruins now as the Spaniards carted off any stones they could carry to build their houses and stores.

 It was Tuesday morning and we still hadn’t been able to contact our travel agent.
 Finally we walked over to their office and it was locked up.
 Mild panic set in.
 We began stopping at other travel agents to see what could be arranged on short notice.
 Eventually around noon we found their office open and confirmed all our plans.
 Relaxed again, we checked out the museum of Contemporary Art in the afternoon.